Posts Tagged Environmentalism

 Gardeners are needed for the 21st Century not wilderness advocates and the pseudo-pioneer mentality they too often espouse.
 The former might spur people to action before the earth becomes unlivable because they focus attention on the land beneath your feet rather than somewhere far away.
 They also might encourage a changed attitude towards our habitat following that awareness.
 The latter, in contrast, will continue to fail in their attempts to persuade 2/3 of the planet to care about nature and then wax nostalgic on what we lost.

+No. Only people who care about the ground around them can change the way we live on earth.
+Start with your plot of earth, however small, and forge an ecologically healthy relationship to it.
+Then encourage your neighbors through your actions to do the same.
 This is the lesson I take from Thoreau and Walden in 2019.
 It’s a lesson I think that Henry would have been receptive to…

 Review: Emma Marris.
 Rambunctious Garden: Saving Nature in a Post-Wild World.
 New York: Bloomsbury, 2011.